Last Updated: 5th September 2020.

 Keeping strictly to this rule over a long period of time will enable you to have a strong immune system against most diseases.

 Now, lets break it down into two parts.

 Part 1: Start with right exercises

-How many times have you heard this from health experts, nutritionists or doctors?
-The fact of the matter is exercise helps you build stronger immune system.
+You may hear the same advice from health experts, nutritionists or doctors that exercise helps you build a stronger immune system.

-A more pragmatic question is how long should you exercise to boost your immune system?
+So, how long should you exercise in order to maximize or boost the immune system?

 The answer is — 20 minutes daily.

 Researchers at the University of California-San Diego of Medicine found that 20 minutes of exercise daily can have anti-inflammatory effects that boost your immune system.

 What if you don’t have the luxury of time to spend 20-minute doing exercises?

 Here are some exercise tips to boost your immune system at work.